Arriving at ASU

 04

-Travel outside the United States (U.S.), then use your initial I-20 to apply for an F-1 visa at a U.S. Embassy or Consulate.
-Students using a Canadian passport do not need to obtain an F-1 visa.
+Travel outside the U.S., then use your initial I-20 to apply for an F-1 visa.
+Canadian passport holders do not need an F-1 visa.

 Remember to sign your I-20!